I finally had a second, successful, attempt at Sieve

 Day 4: Dursey Island

 I went to the fish and chip van at the cable car, but its not great.
-I took the bus back to Alihies.
+I took the

 View of Dursey Island (taken previous day)